ronalterde/ronalterde.github.io/_posts/2018-12-25-git-compare-feature-master.md

 ---
 layout: post
-title: "Git: Compare feature branches to master (part 1/2)"
+title: "Git: Compare feature branches to master (Part 1/2)"
 ---

 This article shows how to display changes in Git feature branches that are not yet merged into master.